LeChatErrant/API-template/README.md

 .envrc files are automatically loaded by [direnv](https://direnv.net/).
 I strongly recommand installing it along with its shell hook, to have an isolated development environment

+If, for any reason, you don't want to / you can't use direnv, simply `source .envrc` to load environment variables into your shell

 > Even environment variables are typed and validated thanks to [env-var](https://www.npmjs.com/package/env-var)

 ##### Database